-Discussion in 'Health News and Research unrelated to ME/CFS' started by Sly Saint, Feb 13, 2020.
+Discussion in 'Other psychosomatic news and research' started by Sly Saint, Feb 13, 2020.

 I've clicked "like" @Sly Saint by way of thanks for the heads up.
 The content gets a .